patrickmccallum/flask-prism/README.md

 ### Changelog
 ##### 0.4.0 BREAKING CHANGES
-- Renamed Refract to Refract, shorter, makes more sense given the context
+- Renamed ReturnableResponse to Refract, shorter, makes more sense given the context
 - Fixed new line issue in response mapping

 ##### 0.3.2